joshajohnson/Hub20/documents/advanced-config.md

 - Dynamically assigning keys pressed depending on open application, e.g. encoder changing zoom in Photoshop, but zooming timeline in Premiere.
 - Accessing low level functions, such as directly bringing a given application to the foreground without tabbing through open windows.
-- Running shell commands without opening a shell and playing back key presses.
+- Running shell commands without opening a shell and playing back key sequences.
 - Any other feature that your software (AutoHotKey, Karabiner-Elements, Autokey) provides an interface for.

 ## Theory of Operation